 With this steuchlein you can make a lot of different styles very easy.

-Summer season = kampfrau and a kampfrau need a bag.
+Summer season = medieval week and a for medieval week I really need a bag for my German dress.
 Looking at a lot of pictures I saw a model that seemed to be used by both males and females and also used in a very varied social status.

 And as I work this way: see pretty thing, make pretty thing.
 I just had to make myself a bag and as I like to share I also made a pattern diagram.